simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-08-18
+<br />**Date image released:**  2025-08-19
+<br />**This image is owned by:**  Adam Block
-<br />**Title of the image:**  NGC 1309: A Useful Spiral Galaxy
+<br />**Title of the image:**  Giant Galaxies in Pavo
-<br />**Description for the image:**  This galaxy is not only pretty -- it's useful.
-A gorgeous spiral some 100 million light-years distant, NGC 1309 lies on the banks of the constellation of the River (Eridanus).
-NGC 1309 spans about 30,000 light-years, making it about one third the size of our larger Milky Way galaxy.
-Bluish clusters of young stars and dust lanes are seen to trace out NGC 1309's spiral arms as they wind around an older yellowish star population at its core.
-Not just another pretty face-on spiral galaxy, observations of NGC 1309's two recent supernovas and multiple  Cepheid variable stars contribute to the calibration of the expansion of the Universe.
-Still, after you get over this beautiful galaxy's grand design, check out the array of more distant background galaxies also recorded in this sharp image from the  Hubble Space Telescope.
+<br />**Description for the image:**  Over 500,000 light years across, NGC 6872 (bottom left) is a truly enormous barred spiral galaxy.
+At least 5 times the size of our own large Milky Way, NGC 6872 is the largest known spiral galaxy.
+About 200 million light-years distant toward the southern constellation Pavo, the Peacock, the appearance of this giant galaxy's stretched out spiral arms suggest the wings of a giant bird.
+So its popular moniker is the Condor galaxy.
+Lined with massive young, bluish star clusters and star-forming regions, the extended and distorted spiral arms are due to NGC 6872's past gravitational interactions with the nearby smaller galaxy IC 4970, visible here below the giant spiral galaxy's core.
+Other members of the southern Pavo galaxy group are scattered through this magnificent galaxy group portrait, with the dominant giant elliptical galaxy, NGC 6876, above and right of the soaring Condor galaxy.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2508/Spiral1309_HubbleGalbany_4000.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2508/NGC6872_block.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).